 In ancient times, the Greek people believed their mythical world was real.
 Greek storytellers would travel from village to village, telling tales of gods and goddesses.
 Sometimes, they told tales of monsters.
 The children listening to these stories would shiver and ooh, but they weren't really scared.
-Everybody knew that brave Greek heroes had killed the monsters, at least most of them, using courage, intelligence, and strength.
-If there were any monsters still hanging about, trying to hurt good people, brave Greek heroes would kill them, too!
+Everybody knew that in the story, a brave Greek hero would kill the monster, using courage, intelligence, and strength.

 The Hydra was a terrible, mean, rotten swamp monsters with nine heads.
 There was nothing nice about the Hydra.
 Hercules fought this monster and finally won, but he had a tough time.
 Each time Hercules cut off one of the Hydra's head, two heads grew back in its place!
 The myth of the brave Greek hero Hercules and the Lernaean Hydra